MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 Once you’ve created the files for your skill, you must load them onto your robot before you can run them.
 The two methods for loading skills onto Misty are:

 * the [Misty Skill Runner](../../skills/tools/#misty-skill-runner) web tool, which provides a simple upload feature
-* a REST tool such as Postman that can send a `POST` request to the dedicated endpoint for skill deployment
+* a REST tool such as Postman that can send a `POST` request to the dedicated `SaveSkilltoRobot` endpoint for skill deployment

+The Skill Runner provides a graphic interface for uploading code, meta, image, and audio files for your skills.
+When you use the endpoint for the `SaveSkillToRobot` command, you compress the code, meta, and asset files into a .zip file and send them to the robot with your request.

+The .zip you create for your skill files can include any image and audio files used in the skill.
+When you upload image and audio files this way, Misty appends the filenames of these assets with the `UniqueID` from the skill's `meta` file. **Note:** You do not need to change the filenames in the original skill code to include this appended `UniqueID`.

+When you upload skill files, Misty associates the uploaded files with the `UniqueID` in that skill's JSON `meta` file.
+You can overwrite the JavaScript code file or associate new image and audio files with an existing skill by uploading these files to Misty alongside the `meta` file for that skill.

+**Note:** You **must** upload the `meta` file for a skill each time you upload new skill files.
+Misty uses information from the `meta` to store these files correctly.
+When you delete a skill, all of the image and audio files associated with that skill are also removed from the robot.

 ### Using Skill Runner
 The Misty Skill Runner web tool is a graphic interface for some of the skill-management actions that you would otherwise need to handle via a REST client.
 For details on using Skill Runner to load and run a skill, see the [Misty Skill Runner guide](../../skills/tools/#misty-skill-runner).